dcsw/compose-sonarqube/README.md

 11. Click `Generate` button.
 12. <b>Important</b> Copy the generated token -- this is the last time you will be able to see this in SonarQube!
 12. Browse to `http://localhost:9000/projects/create?mode=manual` and create a new project and project key.
-13. Save or keep track of the key for use in step XX
+13. Save or keep track of the key for use in step 15, or paste it into your .token-file
 14. Then click `Next` in the lower right.
 15. Run your first scan in a separate terminal as follows:
 ```